kiebel/wp-teachpress/readme.txt

 2. Extract all the files.
 3. For the CSV/XLS-export please define your root directory path in the parameters_sample.php and rename the file to parameters.php
 3. Upload everything (keeping the directory structure) to your plugins directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the 'plugins' menu in WordPress.

 **For updates:**